dnsimple/dnsimple-support/content/articles/integrated-dns-provider-azure-dns.md

 Azure record set [tags](https://learn.microsoft.com/en-us/azure/dns/dns-zones-records#tags) and [metadata](https://learn.microsoft.com/en-us/azure/dns/dns-zones-records#metadata) will not be retained and will be <strong>lost</strong> when using this integration.
 </warning>

-- **Import integrated zones**: When you link Azure DNS to your DNSimple account, all the zones hosted on Azure will be imported into DNSimple and listed on the [Domain Names](/articles/managing-integrated-zones) page.
+- **Import integrated zones**: When you connect Azure DNS to your DNSimple account, you can [select](/articles/integrated-dns-providers#managing-integrated-zone-selection) the zones hosted on Azure that are to be imported into DNSimple and listed on the [Domain Names](/articles/managing-integrated-zones) page.
-- **Adding and deleting integrated zones**: [Add](/articles/integrated-dns-providers#adding-a-zone-to-an-integrated-dns-provider) or [delete](/articles/integrated-dns-providers#deleting-a-zone-from-an-integrated-dns-provider) zones to/from the Integrated DNS Provider, from within DNSimple.
+- **Adding and removing integrated zones**: [Add](/articles/integrated-dns-providers#adding-a-zone-to-an-integrated-dns-provider) or [delete](/articles/integrated-dns-providers#deleting-a-zone-from-an-integrated-dns-provider) zones to/from Azure, from within DNSimple.
+You can also [remove](/articles/integrated-dns-providers#removing-integrated-zones-from-DNSimple) an integrated zone from DNSimple while keeping it at Azure.
 - **Management of integrated zone records**: List, create, update, and delete integrated zone records from DNSimple using the [Record Editor](/articles/record-editor-integrated-zones).
 (See: [Supported record types for Azure DNS](/articles/integrated-dns-provider-azure-dns#supported-record-types))
 - **2-way Syncing of Records**: Sync your zone records from Azure to DNSimple, or from DNSimple to Azure, with the [Record Editor](/articles/record-editor-integrated-zones#record-syncing).